Pack Like a Pro: 23 Moving Tips to Keep Your Sanity (And Stuff) Intact

 It’s so much easier to unpack when all the small drawer items are together – plus using clear bags allows you to see everything inside immediately.

-7. Pack spices in a large slow cooker or pot to save space.
+7. Pack spices in a large slow cooker or pot to save space in the moving vehicle.

 This tip can really be applied toward any large item like baskets, trash cans, etc. Fill up their empty space with smaller items.

 8. Use cardboard dish pack partitions to pack breakables.

 They are perfect to insert inside moving boxes and protect glass cups and dishes from breaking.
 Find these at your local U-Haul, Staples, or even sometimes on Craigslist.